-To watch the webcast please login or create an account.
+To register for the on demand webcast please login or create an account.

 The recent results of apixaban in the CARAVAGGIO study in patients with cancer associated thrombosis, including patients with gastro-intestinal cancer with very high risk of gastro-intestinal bleeding, have triggered us to organize this webcast.
 Additionally we will discuss results of studies in different patient sets (non-cancer VTE and AF).